winoteam/technical-challenges-interns/curry-and-pipe/README.md

 add(2, mult(3, 5))
 ```

 > This is a form of function composition since this is the result of the multiplication that is passed to the add function.
 Let's go a step further and see another case where function composition can be very useful.
-Suppose now, that I have a list of users and I need to extract the name of all the adult users.

 Contrairement à ce qui a été écrit précédemment, on va préférer l'écrire suivante :